ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/rtc.md

 Implementing RTC enables Mbed OS to keep track of the current time.
 The standard library time keeping functions, such as `time`, use it.

-<span class="warnings">**Warning:** We are changing the RTC HAL API in an upcoming release of Mbed OS.
-This page documents code that exists on a feature branch of Mbed OS.
-You can find details on how it may affect you in the [Implementing the RTC API](#implementing-the-rtc-api) section.</span>

 ### Assumptions

 #### Defined behavior